Liphium/station/README.md

 # Liphium: Decentralization for everyone

+### This server implementation is stull under heavy development.
+Use at your own risk.
+We're currently reworking a lot of stuff so expect breaking changes.
+Updates can be found on our [discord server](https://liphium.dev/discord).

 Want to learn how to set up a Liphium town?
 You can find [our docs here](https://docs.liphium.com).

 Welcome to everything powering the magic experience you get in the [Liphium app](https://github.com/Liphium/chat_interface).
 Station powers all of Liphium's features and is it's backbone.
 Just as a quick note, we call all servers running station "town", because that makes explaining decentralization a lot easier.
 If you hear "town", you can assume we mean a server running station.